 “Join us for a Happy Hour Zoom Call – bring your favorite boozy drink?!

-Yes, just me, myself, and I polished off all that alcohol.
+Yes, I polished off all that alcohol by myself.

 I’m the only drinker in the house.